602.1 Student Grade Appeal Process

 b) By more exacting or demanding standards than were applied to other students in the same course section.

 c) By a substantial departure from the instructor’s standards as articulated in the course syllabus, catalog descriptions and/or other written materials.

 III.
 Student Grade Grievances

-Procedures: A student who wishes to grieve a grade decision must proceed as follows:
+Procedures: A student who wishes to grieve a final grade decision must proceed as follows: